primaza/primazactl/README.md

     - provides join cluster primaza service account with access to the namespace
 - Create service-namespace.
-    - requires join cluster to be complete first. make p- checks user has the permissions required to run the command.
+    - requires join cluster to be complete first.
+    - checks user has the permissions required to run the command.
+        - if not, create service-namespace is not performed, and a message is output with details of missing permissions.
     - creates a specified namespace, default is `primaza-service`.
     - creates an [identity](docs/identities.md#identities) in the primaza tenant namespace which is shared with the service namespace.
         - enables primaza tenant to access the namespace